Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 The Weakened Version (February 2025)

-Under pressure from Frankfort (HB 173 threatened statewide preemption), Metro Council voted 17-8 on February 27, 2025, to weaken the ordinance significantly.
-Mayor Greenberg let the weakened version become law without his signature.
+Frankfort pushed back hard.
+HB 173 threatened to preempt the whole thing statewide.
+So Metro Council voted 17-8 on February 27, 2025, to gut the enforcement provisions.
+Mayor Greenberg would not sign it, but he let it become law without his signature.

 • Proactive testing requirements